toamitkumar/blog-post/content/top/about.md

 - Monetize business with **API Ecosystem**

 ##### Driving leadership abilities:
-- Established engineering setup (including legal entity) of DKatalis across 3 locations (Singapore, Pune - India, Jakarta - Indonesia), to build regional scalable & predictable growth of Engineering capacity (over $3 million budget)
+- Established engineering setup (including the legal entity) of DKatalis across 3 locations (Singapore, Pune - India, Jakarta - Indonesia), to build regional scalable & predictable growth of Engineering capacity (over $3 million budget)
 - Transformed IT Organisation of a Bank from a siloed setup towards being Agile and People-Centric (600+ employees, modified version of Spotify model)
 - Talented at demystifying tools, frameworks, and platforms for non-technical stakeholders